IgniteUI/indigo-design-docfx/en/components/date-picker.md

 ## Week Start

-We support the two most common scenarios for the first day of the week: Sunday and Monday.
+We support the two most common scenarios for first day of the week: Sunday and Monday.
 In Figma you can select the start of the week from the `Week Start` property.
 In Sketch and Adobe XD the starting day should be chosen as an option at the time of inserting a Date Picker.

 <img class="responsive-img" src="../images/datepicker_dropdown.png" srcset="../images/datepicker_dropdown@2x.png 2x" />
 <img class="responsive-img" src="../images/datepicker_monday.png" srcset="../images/datepicker_monday@2x.png 2x" />